Main menu

 • res/values-el-rGR/strings.xml (for Android).

 The language tag that appears in these paths can be customized by setting a platform alias.
-The following aliases are available for their respective export formats:
+The following aliases are used by default for their respective Zip export paths:

 "android", "angular", "chrome", "codeigniter", "gettext", "ios", "java", "qt", "rails", "symfony".